chimerasaurus/comicscans/README.md

 > **Note:** This project was built collaboratively with [Claude](https://claude.ai) (Anthropic's AI assistant), which helped design the architecture, implement the image processing algorithms, and debug the bleed detection system.
 The commit history reflects this — all commits are co-authored.

+> **Note:** This is not useful or intended for piracy.
+It is useful for making digital archives of comics you physically have.
+It goes without saying, if you don't have the physical comicm you don't have the source images.
+If you have the source images, you probably already have the comic.

 ---

 ## How It Works